An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 or directory specified by

-default_manifest is empty or absent, Puppet does not fall back to any other manifest.
+default_manifest is empty or absent, Puppet will not fall back to any other manifest.

 Instead, it behaves as if it is using a blank main manifest.
 If you specify a value